myyk/git-democracy/README.md

 :thumbsdown: votes to be cast.

 Only configured voters are counted.
-Votes are counted when the action is rerun either by an update to the PR or manual rerunning it.
+Votes are counted when the action is rerun by manual rerunning it.
 Failed votes will list reasons why the vote failed in the action's error messaging.

 When a Pull Request is update, it will clear the voting and restart the vote with the default settings.